TrueCat17/Ren-Engine-deps/README.md

 0. Make sure you have 1.5 GB of free space.

-1. Open shell (MSYS for Windows) and change dir to `scripts`:
+1. Open shell and change dir to `scripts`:
 ```
 $ cd Ren-Engine/libs/scripts
 ```
+Note: `C:/` in Cygwin is `/cygdrive/c/`.

-2. Check programs installed and libs ready to build:
+2. Check that the programs are installed and the libraries are ready to be built:
 ```
 $ ./check.py
 Ok.